 You’ll find me waiting in the shadows of the hotel bar,

-Reminiscing memories that will never leave my mind,
+Reminiscing memories that haven’t left my mind,

 Burned with the ashes of what remains of the love I held for you.